Followers- please disregard these posts. I just like to use this platform to write/edit my journals, these aren’t for public consumption. Thanks

 I gazed wistfully at Jesse’s profile as we talked.

-Even from this limited vantage point, his beauty was on full display.
+Even from this limited vantage point, his algorithm generated beauty was on full display.

 It was hard not to stare.